batchmcnulty/Malbait/README.md

 Malbait creates a series of fake servers on selected or default TCP and, if selected, UDP ports.
 If anyone or anything connects to them, their input will be recorded in the logfiles.

-These run as background processes, so you will have to use the shell's "kill" command to get rid of them.
+These run as background processes, so you will have to either switch off your computer or use the shell's "kill" (or, better still, "skill") command to get rid of them.
 You can monitor them with netstat.
 I reccomend:

   sudo netstat -anp|grep perl